fhswf/MLPro-Int-Hyperopt/doc/rtd/index.rst

 **Preparation**
-   Before running the examples, please install the latest versions of MLPro, River, and MLPro-Int-River as follows:
+   Before running the examples, please install the latest versions of MLPro, Hyperopt, and MLPro-Int-Hyperopt as follows:

    .. code-block:: bash